Spiders (album): Reception

-A commercial success, spurred on by the success of it singles, Spiders reached number 5 on the UK Albums Chart and was certified platinum by the British Phonographic Industry in December 1996 for sales of over 300,000 copies.
+A commercial success, spurred on by the success of it's singles, Spiders reached number 5 on the UK Albums Chart and was certified platinum by the British Phonographic Industry in December 1996 for sales of over 300,000 copies.
 A strong seller for a year after its release, it spent 54 weeks on the chart.
 The album also peaked at number 133 in Australia, number 45 in New Zealand in May 1997, and number 35 in Finland.
 The album was also successful in Asia.
 The band's best-selling album, Spiders sold an estimated 800,000 copies between 1996 and 1998.

 Spiders was also a critical success, with critics praising its unique sound and unusual lyrics.
 In the United Kingdom, the band received praise from popular music magazines, including Q and Select.
-The NME rated the album seven out of ten and said "Space are worthy of a superlative that is all too rare in new British pop right now.
+Reviewing the album, Johnny Cigarettes of NME rated the album seven out of ten stating "Space are worthy of a superlative that is all too rare in new British pop right now.
 No, not 'novelty'.
-Just 'unique'."
-The reviewer found it unusual for a Northwest band to employ "wit, irony and humour".
+Just 'unique'.", and how he found it unusual for a Northwest band to employ "wit, irony and humour".

 The album was also well received by American critics.
 Todd Martens of the Daily Trojan said that "almost every track on this album contains something worth admiring."
 Jonathan Dale of the UWO Gazette said that, "regardless of what the interpretation is, Space creates original sounds that, despite the images surrounding it, will always remain witty, whimsical pop that everyone deserves to hear...despite certain phobias."

 Later commentary on the album has also been positive.
 Alex Henderson of AllMusic, in a retrospective review, was largely favourable, calling it "quirky and often highly clever" and "one of the most appealing alternative rock releases of 1996".
 He praised their "enjoyably twisted sense of humour" and said that, although "the rockers can be overly self-indulgent," Space, "like Frank Zappa and George Clinton, generally use their eccentricity advantageously".
 The album was highlighted as an "Album Pick" on the website.
 Writer Colin Larkin rated the album three stars out of five in his 2000 book The Virgin Encyclopedia of Nineties Music.